ValentinoZucchellaPaz/Alias-Game-API/README.md

 - Game state exists only in redis when the game is going, when ended results are uploaded to Room; RoomPage toggles between "lobby" and "in-game" in the UI based on that.

 ---

+## Project Summary

+Alias Game was designed as a full-stack, real-time multiplayer experience focused on fast communication and team interaction.
+Building it involved challenges like synchronizing game state across multiple clients, managing socket events efficiently, and ensuring data consistency between Redis (ephemeral) and PostgreSQL (persistent) storage.

+It reflects an architecture aimed at **scalability**, **clear modular design**, and **developer experience** — from backend organization to frontend responsiveness.